-There are several scholarships available to international PhD students, some of them need to be applied for before arriving in Japan, others after (with, however, no guarantee of securing the funding).
+There are several scholarships available to international PhD students.
+Some of these you’ll apply for before you arrive in Japan, while you can apply for others once you’ve arrived (with, however, no guarantee of securing the funding).
 The most prestigious research scholarships are those awarded by MEXT.

-In order to aid networking with your colleagues, you should consider learning some Japanese so you can communicate with your peers, at least informally.
+Even if your programme isn’t taught in Japanese, it’s worth learning some Japanese so you can communicate with your peers, at least informally.
 If your level of Japanese is only basic, then use English to talk about your research.

 Visit your prospective university’s website and, if available, submit an admission inquiry form, along with your CV.
 Alternatively, if an email address is available (it might not), then contact individual supervisors to discuss your preliminary research plans.
 Once you are sure this is the right programme for you, submit the application form.